 The law isn’t always easy to understand for regular people, at least not without some study.
 But sentencing attorney Thomas Gallagher knows that when the client understands the law, the client feels more in control.
 And that helps him get a better outcome for his client.

-You can call Minneapolis Sentencing Attorney Thomas Gallagher at 612 333-1500
+Question?
+You can call Minnesota Sentencing Attorney Thomas Gallagher at 612 333-1500